The official blog of the Lung Institute.

 In addition to these medications and therapies, your doctor will likely recommend staying up-to-date on your flu and pneumonia vaccines to help prevent COPD flare-ups.
 People with COPD are at a greater risk for catching possibly life-threatening colds, flus, viruses and infections, so prevention is key.

 In the event of a flare-up, your doctor may prescribe antibiotics, corticosteroids and even hospitalization.
 It’s important to see your doctor regularly even if you’re feeling well.
 However, it’s highly important to report any changes in your lung health, breathing, COPD symptoms or overall health to your doctor immediately.

 Stage 3 COPD Lifestyle Modifications

 In any stage of COPD, there are lifestyle modifications that can help reduce your COPD flare-up risk, manage your symptoms and even improve your quality of life.
 One of the most important changes you can make is to quit smoking.
 In addition to quitting smoking, avoiding your triggers, getting plenty of exercise and eating a healthy diet help people live a more active life.

 Alternative therapies also have the potential to improve quality of life.
-For example, people who had stem cell treatment reported feeling better, doing more of their favorite activities and experienced improvements in lung function.
+For example, people who had cellular therapy reported feeling better, doing more of their favorite activities and experienced improvements in lung function.
 In fact, many patients were able to reduce their oxygen therapy use after treatment.

-While medications only work to manage and reduce COPD symptoms, stem cell therapy works to promote healing from within the lungs, potentially improving breathing and quality of life.
-Stem cell therapy can help people in any stage of COPD, including stage 3 COPD.
+While medications only work to manage and reduce COPD symptoms, cellular therapy works to promote healing from within the lungs, potentially improving breathing and quality of life.
+Cellular therapy can help people in any stage of COPD, including stage 3 COPD.
 If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about your options, contact us at (800) 729-3065.